sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 Sample 3: https://drive.google.com/file/d/1QMzjYR7NLKTzgO3sUvZSSIaYbZwH5kc9/view?usp=drive_link

 **Training details:**
 **Batch size of 48** was used, with **drop rate** of **50 percent**.
 The rest of the hyperparameters' setting was the default.

 **Changelog:**
 - At around 65,000 steps, the learning rate was changed from 0.001 to 0.002 to make the model learns faster.
 - At around 71,000 steps, the learning rate was changed back to 0.001 as the model's performance worsened.

-## Result (Modified Model)
+## Result of the 2nd Iteration (1st Modified Model)

+Before getting to this model, there were many trials and errors involved to find the best value for early-stop, L1 regularization, learning rate, and drop-out rate for the model.

 **The model was modified by**:
--Adding the custom loss function that adheres more to the rhythm and harmonic structure of classical music.
+- Adding the custom loss function that adheres more to the rhythm and harmonic structure of classical music.
--Adding the early stop function to make the model stops the training when the loss and accuracy from evaluation set don't improve for a certain number of steps.
+- Adding the early stop function to make the model stops the training when the loss and accuracy from evaluation set don't improve for a certain number of steps.
+- Adding L1 regularization to prevent overfitting even more.

+**Training details:**
 **Batch size of 48** was used, with **drop rate** of **50 percent**.
+The learning rate started at 0.1 and gradually decayed.
 The rest of the hyperparameters' setting was the default.
+L1 regularization set at 0.0001.
+Rhythm and Harmonic Progression loss were used.

 **Changelog:**
-- For the fine-tuning process of this modified model, I started by setting the early stopping as small value.
-    - If the early stopping was activated and the model was still improving or was underfitting, I would increase the early stop value and started the training again.
-    - When I found the actual a time span that the model took to improve, I would set the patience to that value approximately.
-        - Early stopping value was defined by "patience" value, which is the number of steps that the early stopping algorithm will tolerate before stopping the training when it sees that both accuracy and loss from the evaluation set aren't improving anymore.
+- This model involved manual learning rate decay by multiplying 0.1 to the current learning rate.
+The learning rate was decreased everytime after the early-stop activated.
-- I started by setting the patience value to 27.
+- This model started with the learning rate at 0.1
-- The early stop activated around 200 steps.
-The model was still improving, so I started the training again with a patience value set to 270.
-- The early stop activated at around 520 steps, and the model was still improving, so I started the training again with patience set to 540.
-- The early stop activated at around 1,100 steps, but the model was underfitting, so I started the training again with patience set to 1,080.
-- The early stop activated at around 4,000 steps, and the model was improving, so I started again with patience set to 2,160.
-- The early stop activated at around 8,940 steps, and the model's performance seemed to stall in terms of accuracy in evaluation set, but the loss was still improving.
-- I found that the model took around 2,000 steps to improve for both accuracy and loss, so I started the training again with the same patience value.
-- The early stop activated at around 11,500 steps.
-The loss and accuracy was improving very subtly.
-I decided to continue the training with the same patience value.

 ## List of Modified files
 - **events_rnn_train.py**
     - **Implemented early stopping**